texti/texti.github.io/README.md

 More serious - AsciiDoc is a new language.
-Text with Instructions (.texti) is NOT a new text language - it evolves Markdown and Wikitext, that is, the majority (lets say 70%) is still Markdown but with (lets say 20%) deletions (e.g. `..` for hard-line breaks, `![]()` for image links, etc.) and (lets say 10%) changes (e.g. headings with `=`, for example).
+Text with Instructions (.texti) is NOT a new text language - it evolves Markdown and Wikipedia Markup, that is, the majority (lets say 70%) is still Markdown or Wikipedia Markup but with (lets say 20%) deletions (e.g. `..` for hard-line breaks, `![]()` for image links, etc.) and (lets say 10%) changes (e.g. headings start with `=`, for example).